 In a second approach, we propose a similar concept to the approach discussed in Section~\ref{subsec:taxonomy.method.approach1}; however, rather than directly updating the predicted probability of each class, we instead update the loss value of each class based on the loss values of its parent classes.
-In the previous approach, we directly updated the predicted probability so that it could be applied unsupervised to existing pre-trained models.
-Although this method is highly useful during inference time, it presents some challenges if we use it during the optimization phase of our classifier model.
-Among these disadvantages are the following.

-\begin{itemize}

-\item \textbf{Inconsistency with the optimization process:} Direct updating of predicted probabilities can misalign with the optimization procedure, which typically minimizes the loss function, potentially resulting in learning inconsistencies.

-\item \textbf{Difficulty in fine-tuning:} Direct updates can complicate fine-tuning the method's impact on the model, whereas adjusting the influence of various components is often simpler when updating the loss value through weighting factors or hyperparameters.

-\item \textbf{Potential overfitting:} Direct modification of predicted probabilities could inadvertently overfit the model to particular hierarchical relationships in the training data, thus hindering generalization to unseen data.

-\end{itemize}

 The utilization of the loss function approach can prove advantageous in certain scenarios, particularly in the context of multi-label classification tasks that involve hierarchical relationships, as it offers numerous benefits:

 \begin{itemize}

-\item \textbf{Emphasis on error minimization:} The loss values represent the difference between the predictions made by the model and the actual labels provided as ground truth.
-Incorporating parent class loss values into child class loss calculations aims to minimize errors throughout the hierarchy, thereby assuring accurate predictions for both parent and child classes.
+\item \textbf{Emphasis on error minimization:} The loss values quantify the divergence between the predictions made by the model and the actual labels provided as ground truth.
+Integrating parent class loss values into child class loss calculations aims to minimize errors throughout the hierarchy, with the goal of improving prediction accuracy for both parent and child classes.

-\item \textbf{Enhanced gradient propagation:} During the training of deep learning models, the model parameters are updated by backpropagating gradients through layers.
-Incorporating the loss values of the parent class through the calculation of the loss for the child class improves the connections between the parent and child classes with respect to the propagation of gradients.
-This may lead to more effective acquisition of hierarchical associations and expedited convergence in the course of training.
+\item \textbf{Enhanced gradient propagation:} During the training process of deep learning models, the model parameters are updated by backpropagating gradients through layers.
+Incorporating the loss values of the parent class through the calculation of the loss for the child classes can improve the gradient propagation between the parent and child classes.
+This may lead to more effective learning of hierarchical associations and speed up the training convergence.

 \item \textbf{Robustness to label noise:} Real-world datasets may exhibit inconsistencies or noise in their ground truth labels.
-The inclusion of loss values from parent classes in the computation of loss values for child classes enhances the consistency of the hierarchy by penalizing deviations from anticipated parent-child associations.
-This approach improves the model's resilience to possible label inaccuracies in the dataset.
+The inclusion of loss values from parent classes in the computation of loss values for child classes can enhance the consistency of the hierarchy by penalizing deviations from expected parent-child associations.
+This approach can result in improvement in the model's resilience to potential label inaccuracies in the dataset.

-\item \textbf{Improved interpretability:} Employing loss values instead of predicted probabilities facilitates a more straightforward comprehension of the model's ability to capture hierarchical interrelationships among classes.
-The impact of high loss values on parent classes is more pronounced on the losses of their corresponding child classes, indicating the necessity to improve specific areas to better reflect these associations.
+\item \textbf{Improved interpretability:} The use of loss values rather than predicted probabilities enables a more straightforward understanding of the model's ability to capture hierarchical relationships among classes.
+When parent classes have high loss values, these losses influence their corresponding child classes' losses, underscoring the importance of improving the underlying model architecture and parameters to better present these hierarchical associations.

 \end{itemize}